gmicros/unity_arduino_serial_comms_sample/README.md

 # unity_arduino_serial_comms

 A library to communicate messages from Unity to Arduino.

+The communication is done over serial port with an Arduino connected with USB to the computer running the Unity app.

 The library contains a component for Unity and Arduino that can be easily included into other projects.
 The messages contain commands to actuate vibrotactors.

 Sample projects are included to demonstrate the communication.